Table of Contents

 +----------+--------+---------------------+

-Notice that each of the rows in the resulting table have a date in the sales_date column that is between 1/1/2020 and 1/20/2024.
+Notice that each of the rows in the resulting table has a date in the sales_date column that is chronologically between January 1st, 2020 and January 20th, 2024.
+This powerful filtering technique is fundamental to time-series data analysis and reporting, enabling users to quickly narrow down vast datasets to relevant time frames without extensive manual processing.

-If you would like to return all rows where the date is between a specific starting date and the current date, then you can use the CURDATE() function as follows:
+If you would like to return all rows where the date is between a specific starting date and the current date, you can substitute the hardcoded end date string with the CURDATE() function.
+In the example below, we retrieve all sales records that occurred since the beginning of 2020 up until today.

 SELECT *